erubinof/GEOG418-Final-Project/README.md

 Overall, the results from these three point pattern analyses indicate that the points are clustered rather than randomly distributed.
 Both the Nearest Neighbour and Quadrat Analyses suggest clustering, and the K-function analysis supports this by showing that the observed distribution deviates from the expected random pattern as the distance increases.
 These findings highlight a clear pattern of clustering across all three methods.

 ### Mapping the Forest Pest Disturbance Density
 Now that we have determined the spatial distribution of points, we can move on to creating a density map of the events.
 This will provide us with a visual aid to understand the patterns of the events across BC.
 The only parameter needed for this section is the resolution of the final output.
-In an effort to be consistant across this project, we will match the resolution of 25,000 that we used in IDW and Kriging.
+In an effort to be consistent across this project, we will match the resolution of 25,000 that we used in IDW and Kriging.
 ```{r MapPestDensity, echo=TRUE, eval=TRUE, message=FALSE, warning=FALSE}
 # Ensure bbox2 is valid and formatted correctly
 bbox2 <- st_bbox(bc_boundary)